 Outdoor Center News

 Read more about the forestry plan that guided this harvest below, or find information about several of our other initiatives over here.
-And download a marked up copy of the map with closures.
 Now's also an excellent time to explore the singletrack at Hosmer Point!
 Check out the Hosmer Point Trail Map.

 The Center mission emphasizes the use and teaching of sustainable practices.
 Our forest management program achieves both the sustainable use of the forest while demonstrating best practices in land stewardship, to serve as an example and educational resource in the community.
 By participating in the Vermont State Current Use Program we are committed to maintaining the land as part of working forest.